MenkeTechnologies/zpwr/README.md

 - zle quote swappers
 - zsh, tmux and vim keybindings to copy to clipboard
 - getrc shell function to pull down latest code changes from this repo
-- c shell function wrapper around bat that works with text, jars, tgz and zips
+- shell function named c that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips
 - 100+ bash and perl scripts
 - clearList function that run clear and ls and show stats for commands, files, aliases, functions etc
 - clearList zsh completion